dustinpfister/node-js-core-examples/demos/8/stream/README.md

 # stream

-a basic example of the stream module in node.js
+some basic examples of the stream module in node.js